gosharplite/workshop/http-server/hs3.md

+# Http server
-# 3. Push image into private docker registry.
+## 3. Push image into private docker registry.
 - A [private docker registry](https://github.com/docker/distribution) has been created on 10.128.3.11:5000.
 Since it is within our private office network, we will use it as an insecure registry for our docker images.
 - Please follow [official instructions](https://docs.docker.com/registry/insecure/) and configure your docker engine to access our private registry.
 - Example procedures after you have successfully configured your docker engine.